Application support, personal statement help and what happens once you apply - find all the information you need to help you with your application.

 I gained my results in last year but have resat/gained other qualifications how does this affect my application?

 If you are applying for the first time with results from last year or resits, your application will be considered alongside all other applicants and whether you receive an offer will depend on the strength of your application.

 We will accept the highest achieved result of any resit exams, providing you receive the results by the end of August.

-If you still have any further questions please use our Application Advice Live Chat to ask our Future Students Team any questions you may have about applying to university.
+If you still have any further questions please ask our UK Student Recruitment Team any questions you may have about applying to university.